-If your employees would like to use our insurance calculator, they can go here <LINK>.
-If they’d like to get some advice from a financial adviser or if want information about insurance options to suit them, they can call us.
+Your employees can use our insurance calculator to estimate their current insurance needs.
+Alternatively, if they'd like to speak with a financial adviser or want more information about the different insurance options available to them, they can call us.

 Call us on

 1Not applicable where an employee’s super account has not received a rollover or contribution for 16 months, or reached a balance of $6,000 between 1 November 2019 and 1 April 2020, or if an employee who joins a default super account after 1 April 2020 is under the age of 25 years, unless the employee chooses to keep or take out insurance in these circumstances (PYS/PMIF 2019 reforms).

 2This is subject to the same exceptions described in the footnote above.

 3Unless the exceptions described in the footnote above apply.

 All statements about insurance cover are general comments only and the specific terms and conditions of the relevant cover will need to be considered in the event of any claim.

 SignatureSuper is issued by N.M.
 Superannuation Proprietary Limited (N.M.
 Super) ABN 31 008 428 322 (trustee), which is part of the AMP group (AMP).